learn-co-students/rails-resource-and-scaffold-generator-cb-gh-000/README.md

 * A `scaffold` generator is like driving double the speed limit and driving past your exit by 50 miles, forcing you to backtrack all the way back to get on the right road

-* A `resource` generator is like going the speed limit and taking the right exit, the `scaffold` may have flown by you initially, but with the `resource` option you'll end up getting to the final destination in one piece
+* A `resource` generator is like going the speed limit and taking the right exit; the `scaffold` may have flown by you initially, but with the `resource` option you'll end up getting to the final destination in one piece

 ## Resources